alan-turing-institute/alexa-room-finder/docs/room-finder.md

 #### Why can't I reset the state to the default state, an empty string?

-There's a bug in the SDK that prevents this.
+At time of writing, there's a bug in the SDK that prevents this.
 I've submitted a pull request, so I'm hoping they fix it some way or another.
 In order to workaround this, instead of just putting `this.handler.state =""`, put both these lines:

 ```
 this.handler.state = "";